python/cpython/Doc/library/gettext.rst

    for a in animals:
        print(_(a))

-This works because the dummy definition of :func:`_` simply returns the string unchanged.
-And this dummy definition will temporarily override any definition of :func:`_` in the built-in namespace (until the :keyword:`del` command).
-Take care, though if you have a previous definition of :func:`_` in the local namespace.
+This works because the dummy definition of :func:`!_` simply returns the string unchanged.
+And this dummy definition will temporarily override any definition of :func:`!_` in the built-in namespace (until the :keyword:`del` command).
+Take care, though if you have a previous definition of :func:`!_` in the local namespace.

-Note that the second use of :func:`_` will not identify "a" as being translatable to the :program:`gettext` program, because the parameter is not a string literal.
+Note that the second use of :func:`!_` will not identify "a" as being translatable to the :program:`gettext` program, because the parameter is not a string literal.